Joining the Collective

 Additionally, you can’t be:

-the risks involved with investing in projects on the Collective.
+You’ll also need to pass our investor test to make sure you understand the risks involved with investing in projects on the Collective.
 Once you’ve completed signup, you’re considered a member of the Collective and are eligible to invest.

 Do I need to be an Octopus energy customer to invest?